Hamit Karakus: Second term and 2014 election

 Karakus wanted to become the Labour Party's lijsttrekker in Rotterdam in the 2010 municipal election, but he lost in a three-way election among members of the party to fellow alderman Dominic Schrijer.
 Karakus received 40% of the vote.
 He was eventually elected to the municipal council as the PvdA's second candidate.
 He stayed on as an alderman in the new executive after the election and thus automatically resigned from the municipal council in May 2010.
 His nomination as alderman was not supported by the members of Livable Rotterdam, who Karakus had accused of sowing hatred and division during the campaign.

 He continued his fight against slumlords in his second term, successfully calling on the national government to make it easier for the municipality to prohibit such landlords from renting and to expropriate their properties.
 In late 2012, internal documents were leaked to the media which raised doubts about the fire safety of Islamic boarding schools.
 Municipal councilors criticized Karakus for not having closed them, but Karakus said that they were safe enough.
 The municipality filed a criminal complaint because of the leak.
 Karakus became deputy mayor of Rotterdam next to his position as alderman in April 2013, when alderwoman Jantine Kriens resigned from that position.
 An apartment building specifically for Eastern European migrants (Polenhotel) in Rotterdam was opened in early 2014 under Karakus's leadership to combat bad housing conditions.

 In September 2013, Karakus announced his candidacy for the Labour Party's lijsttrekker in the 2014 Rotterdam municipal election.
 Karakus won the leadership election from his two opponents with 45% of the vote.
 Later in the year, an inhabitant of Rotterdam, who was reported to have a conflict with the municipality over a building, was arrested for planning to have Karakus killed.
 During the campaign, Karakus was criticized when he promised to a crowd in Turkish the construction of wedding halls, while the borough had the power to decide the issue.
-In the 2014 election, the Labour Party lost six of its fourteen seats, causing the party to loose its plurality in the municipal council to Livable Rotterdam.
+In the 2014 election, the Labour Party lost six of its fourteen seats, causing the party to lose its plurality in the municipal council to Livable Rotterdam.
 Karakus announced five days after the election that he would immediately quit as the PvdA's leader in Rotterdam, that he would resign as alderman, and that he would not accept his seat in the municipal council due to the election loss.
 He received the Wolfert van Borselen medal from Mayor Ahmed Aboutaleb during his farewell.